 it is because the photograph shows the rod for the horizontal engine being machined.

-For those who are new to milling you do not attempt to create the fork at one pass
+For those new to milling you do not attempt to create the fork at one pass but by

-but by repeatedly increasing the depth by about 0.020” using the saddle and making
+repeatedly increasing the depth by about 0.020” using the saddle and making the cut

 Next, mount it in the three jaw using the stub provided and turn the outer diameter